 The inventory is one of the most followed assets especially for companies whose inventories represent a significant portion of their assets.

-For your information, General Motors (NYSE:GM) carries a large number of inventories in its balance sheets, which accounted for more than 15% of its current assets as of 2023.
+For your information, General Motors (NYSE:GM) carries a significant number of inventories in its balance sheets, which accounted for more than 15% of its current assets as of 2024.

 As an investor myself, I will always pay attention to a company’s inventory.